Presented by SkirtsAfire Festival with Workshop West Playwrights’ Theatre in Association with The Shoe Project Charity

 Shoes accompany us on our journeys.
 They are with us wherever we go, they say who we are, where we came from, and where we are going.

 The Shoe Project is a national initiative that amplifies the voices of Canadian immigrant and refugee women through storytelling.
-In November, a group of immigrant and refugee women will begin working with veteran Canadian playwright Conni Massing to write stories of their arrival and adaptation to Canada centred around a pair of shoes they have worn.
+Whether selected by choice or imposed by circumstance the shoes we wear can make or break a journey, shape our experiences, and open doors to our future.
+The Shoe Project 2023 is Edmonton’s second live iteration of this compelling project.
+In December, a group of immigrant and refugee women began working with veteran Canadian playwright Conni Massing to write stories of their arrival and adaptation to Canada centred around a pair of shoes they have worn.
 When their stories are completed, each woman will be coached by local theatre professionals and then tell their story for audiences in a revelatory public performance.

 “I’ve been blown away.
 Those women are amazing, their stories [are] bold and brave and filled with humour, love, and all the travails of making their journeys here.
 I loved the various shoes, the boots, the “slippers”.
 What an outstanding project!” — Catherine Mitchell, publisher

 THESE PERFORMANCES WILL OPEN YOUR HEART AND TRANSFORM YOUR PERCEPTIONS OF WHAT IT MEANS TO BE CANADIAN

 Rana Nakhal, Syria